Juizes-MTG-Portugal/Juizes-MTG-Portugal.github.io/docs/_posts/2025-12-19-multiplayer-addendum-magic-tournament-rules.markdown

 **Policy Additions**

 **2.3A.** Some Multiplayer Tournaments and Formats might introduce changes to the sequence of pregame procedures.
 Refer to the mode or format specific rules in the Comprehensive Rules.

+**2.4A.** In Multiplayer Tournaments, if a Player makes a mulligan decision (to take or not to take) before it is their turn to do so, they must adhere to that decision.

 ## 2.4.
 End of Match Procedure